ROCm/rdc/docs/install/install.rst

 * :ref:`standalone`
 * :ref:`embedded`

-The capability in each mode depends on the privileges you have for starting RDC.
+The capability in each mode depends on the privileges you have for starting the RDC tool.
 A normal user has access only to monitor (GPU telemetry) capabilities.
 A privileged user can run the tool with full capability.
 In the full capability mode, GPU configuration features can be invoked.
 This may or may not affect all the users and processes sharing the GPU.

 .. _`standalone`: